Swindon Town F.C.: Supporters

 The supporters' trust, TrustSTFC, was established in 2000.
 This organisation is a democratically elected group of fans who raise funds for the club and aim to give supporters access and input into decisions made by the club's board.
-The group run a number of schemes including the "Loan Note Scheme", the aim of which is to buy shares in the club and assist with investment.
-Another scheme is the Red Army Fund, the money raised by this fund is given to the club to contribute towards the purchase and wages of new players.
-TrustSTFC also take part in the Fans' Consortium, who aim to place a supporter with a large stake-holding in the club onto the board of directors.
+The group run a number of schemes including the Loan Note Scheme, the aim of which is to buy shares in the club and assist with investment.
+Another scheme is the Red Army Fund; the money raised by this fund is given to the club to contribute towards the purchase and wages of new players.
+TrustSTFC also take part in the Fans' Consortium, which aims to place a supporter with a large stake-holding in the club onto the board of directors.
 The trust is also currently campaigning with the club for the re-development of the County Ground.